Activities in Singapore

 October is a vibrant month for cultural festivals in Singapore, with the Kusu Pilgrimage and Deepavali celebrations taking place.
 Attend these events to experience the unique traditions of distinct cultures.

-Be prepared for late morning and early afternoon thundery showers across Singapore this weekend, and if you’re heading outdoors, remember to carry an umbrella to stay dry.
+The weather is partly cloudy across Singapore this weekend, and if you’re heading outdoors, remember to carry an umbrella as precaution.

 Date: 3 – 31 October 2024 (Thursday – Thursday)